Music in Leicester: 1960s

 Leicester's main small venue for pop and rock was the Il Rondo on Silver Street.
 The roll call of bands who played at the Il Rondo runs like a who's Who of early–mid sixties pop and rock.
 The Yardbirds and The Animals played there before passing into rock history along with less well remembered groups like the Graham Bond Organisation.
 It also played host to many visiting American blues musicians including Howlin' Wolf, Freddie King, Lowell Fulson, Otis Spann and John Lee Hooker.
 The Beatles also came to De Montfort Hall.

 Colin Hyde (East Midlands Oral History Archive) carried out a range of interviews about growing up in Leicester in the 1950s and 1960s and began to map where all of the venues of the day were.
 He identified a number of clubs, pubs, and coffee bars like the Chameleon, run by Pete Joseph, the El Casa, or the El Paso – cafes which stayed open after the pubs closed.
 Among others, people also remembered the Blue Beat club on Conduit Street, run by Alex Barrows who later started the House of Happiness on Campbell Street.
 Night clubs such as the Burlesque or the Nite Owl became more popular as the 1960s progressed, and they opened up the opportunity to dance all night.

 Also emerging during this period was the notable band Family, fronted by Leicester man Roger Chapman which had some success nationally but mixed success internationally until they disbanded in 1973.

 1980s

 The early 1980s saw Leicester punk band Rabid have two minor indie hits, and there were greater successes later in the decade for Yeah Yeah Noh.
 Leicester funk band The Apollinaires signed to 2 Tone Records in 1982, and released three singles.
+Leicester new wave and synth-pop group The Swinging Laurels topped the independent charts with their 1981 single "Peace of Mind", followed by a John Peel session in 1982.
 The mid-1980s saw the emergence of bands such as Gaye Bykers on Acid, Crazyhead, The Bomb Party, and The Hunters Club, who were all associated with the Grebo scene.
 The Deep Freeze Mice had formed in 1979 and went on to release ten albums in total.
 Diesel Park West had their first top 75 hits in the late 1980s.
 Other notable Leicester bands from this decade included Po!, Blab Happy and Chrome Molly.